Cutting-edge therapies

 Acne

-Multiple factors may cause acne or impact its severity.
-A familial history may predispose individuals to develop acne, indicating a genetic component.6,8 Acne is also associated with age and sex, as incidence and severity are highest during puberty and teenage years, with males often experiencing greater disease severity.
-Lifestyle and dietary factors may also impact incidence of acne and its severity.5
+Multiple factors may cause acne or influence its severity.
+A family history may predispose individuals to developing acne, indicating a genetic component.6,8 Acne is also associated with age and sex, as incidence and severity are highest during puberty and the teenage years, with males often experiencing greater disease severity.
+Lifestyle and dietary factors may also influence acne incidence and its severity.5

-Acne treatment is variable and largely based on severity, and numerous prescription and over-the-counter oral medications and topical therapies are currently available.
+Acne treatment varies and is largely based on disease severity, Numerous prescription and over-the-counter oral medications and topical therapies are currently available.

 Actinic keratosis